bmarks7/HackWestern/README.md

 # HackWestern

-This is a web application I have developed for HackWestern 6
+A web application I developed for HackWestern 6 in November 2019.